Itheum/itheumcore-elrond-data-nft-minter/README.md

     );
 ```

 Endpoint that sets the administrator of the contract.
-The administrator has different privileges that will be presented in the Owner and administrator endpoints section.
+The administrator has some privileges that will be presented in the [Owner and administrator endpoints section](#owner-and-administrator-endpoints).

 Call structure: "setAdministrator" + "@" + administrator hex encoded.